micolous/streamchicken/README.md

   - `youtube`: A YouTube video ID for the live stream in the room.  eg: https://www.youtube.com/watch?v=dQw4w9WgXcQ becomes `dQw4w9WgXcQ`

+When setting up the room each day, you'll need to edit `rooms.json`, put in the day's YouTube stream ID, and then run `update_schedule.sh`.
+That'll push the update out to the website.

 ### Twitter feed